 Died: 21st July 1955, buried Radcliffe cemetery (S267, headstone)

-Living at Tamworth with his father, Thomas, a miner and a widower, sisters Florence and Ann and a younger brother Albert.
+Age 9, living at Tamworth with his father, Thomas, a miner and a widower, sisters Florence 13 and Ann 11 and a younger brother Albert 7.

-Lodging with the Shorter family at Letcombe Regis in Berkshire.
-He is a stable lad.
+Age 19,a stable lad lodging with the Shorter family at Letcombe Regis in Berkshire.

 Rank: Private then Farrier Sergeant, then Sergeant